magnesj/ResInsight/docs/Formations.md

 The three unit names *OIL*, *GAS* and *WATER* are interpreted as *fluids*.
 Other unit names with only capital letters are *groups*.
 A unit name without an index is simply a *formation*.
 Unit names with one number is a *formation 1*, unit names with *one* punctuation is a *formation 2*, two punctuations, *formation 3* and so on.

 ### Viewing the Well Picks
-See [Annotations on plot](#annotationOnPlot).
+See section *Annotations on plot*.
 Annotations are added to plots in the same way as for k-layered formations, but the source is different.

 ![]({{ site.baseurl }}/images/wellFormationsPropEditor.PNG)